Emrecan2001/EmrecNotes/README.md

 # EmrecNotes 📝

 **EmrecNotes** is a lightweight, personal note-keeping web application built with **ASP.NET Core MVC**.
-It allows users to securely create, manage, and organize their notes with a clean and intuitive interface.
+It allows users to create and manage their notes with a clean and intuitive interface.

 ## 🚀 Features